Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 ## Application Optimization

 Application optimization is a natural next step after performance testing.
+This includes use cases such as improving code performance efficiency, optimizing deployment on the cloud, and more.
+Some examples where these may be warranted:
+- An application is found to perform all of its operations using multiple virtual machines in parallel and is woefully underutilizing the provisioned CPU on each machine.
+Multiple options could be considered here: decreasing CPU of each machine, or rearchitecting the application to perform all operations in parallel on the same machine.
+The additional benefit of the second option is that the application would then become simpler to operate moving forward.

-A template application optimization document containing evidence of performance analysis and data on iterative improvement of application performance (for example, code performance efficiency, optimized deployment on Google Cloud resources) and examples of implementation for the customer can be found here:
+A template application optimization document containing evidence of performance analysis and data on iterative improvement of application performance and examples of implementation for the customer can be found here:

 INSERT LINK